Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. I Stooged to Conquer by Moe Howard
+1. Beyond Band of Brothers by Major Dick Winters
 2. The Witcher: The Tower of Swallows by Andrezej Sapkowski

-### Current Book Completed Count as of 6/14/24
+### Current Book Completed Count as of 6/18/24

-Non-fiction - 5\
+Non-fiction - 6\
 Fiction - 7